bigchaindb/BEPs/18/README.md

 At any point in time, a Member of a BigchainDB Network can start a new Election.This Member is called **Initiator**.

 An Election is a transaction representing the matter of change, and some Vote tokens.
-The Initiator issues a `CREATE` transaction with the `amount` set to the total number of Validators, and transfer one vote token per Validator using the transaction `outputs`.
+The Initiator issues a `CREATE` transaction with the `amount` set to the total power of the Validators.
+There will be multiple `outputs`, one per Validator.
+Each output is populated with the public key of the Validator, and an amount equal to the power of the Validator.

 At this point the Election starts.
-Independently, and asynchronously, each Validator can spend its Vote Token to an Election Address to show agreement on the matter of change.
+Independently, and asynchronously, each Validator can spend its Vote tokens to an Election Address to show agreement on the matter of change.
 The Election Address is the `id` of the first `CREATE` transaction.
-Once a Vote Token has been transferred to that address, it is not possible to transfer it again, because there private key is not known.
+Once the Vote tokens has been transferred to that address, it is not possible to transfer it again, because there private key is not known.

 During the `end_block` call, all transactions about to be committed are checked.
 Every transfer of a vote token triggers a functions that counts the number of positive votes of Election over the number of voters.
 If the ratio is greater than ⅔, then the current validator commits the change.
 Given the BFT nature of the system, all non-Byzantine Validator will commit the change at the same block height.